Rise-Vision/rise-text/README.md

 If it's not set, the label for the component defaults to "Text", which is applied via the [generate_blueprint.js](https://github.com/Rise-Vision/html-template-library/blob/master/generate_blueprint.js) file for a HTML Template build/deployment.

+The component provides an additional numeric property, `fontsize`, which can be used to specify a size in pixel units.
+This property exists mainly to allow users customization of `rise-text` instances on Attribute Editor.
+If not provided in the template, the size of the text component will depend on external styling (it can still be customized on Attribute Editor).

 ### Attributes

 This component receives the following list of attributes:

 - **id**: ( string / required ): Unique HTMLElement id.
 - **value**: ( string / required ): The text value that is rendered.
+- **fontsize**: ( numeric / optional ): The size in pixels of the component to be rendered.
+If not provided, it relies on external styling.
 - **label**: ( string / optional ): An optional label key for the text that will appear in the template editor.
 See 'Labels' section above.
 - **non-editable**: ( empty / optional ): If present, it indicates this component is not available for customization in the template editor.